Degenerative Disk Disease

 Contact your healthcare provider right away if any of these occur:

-Increasing back pain
+Increasing back or neck pain

 Your foot drags when you walk, a condition called foot drop